 We have a few ways of measuring how much a firm produces.
 The first is simply total product (TP), in which we measure how much a firm output.
 This is the most clear and simple way of viewing productivity: with some inputs, we produce some total product.
 However, this may not tell the whole story.

-We can also look at average product (AP) by dividing total product by the number of inputs.
+We can also look at average product (AP) by dividing total product but the number of inputs.
 For example, if we produce a total of 50 units with 2 workers, our average product is 25 units.

 Finally, we can calculate marginal product (MP).
 Marginal product is the additional output from adding one more input.
 For example, if we produce 50 units with 2 workers and 60 with 3, our marginal product from the third worker was 10 units.
 Marginal product is especially useful because it helps us measure how many inputs we should use.
 If marginal product ever reaches zero or negatives, we should not add that additional output.